 The feeling of being motivated is something that should happen naturally.
 It isn’t something artificial that you can manage from the outside.

-The late Hirotaro Higuchi, the CEO who transformed Asahi from an also-ran into Japan’s top beer company in the late 80s, had an interesting take on motivation.
+The late Hirotaro Higuchi, the CEO who transformed Asahi into Japan’s top beer company in the late 80s, had an interesting take on motivation.
 He called it “balloon theory.”

 In other words, a leader should throw out anything or anyone that depresses people’s natural motivation—silly bureaucratic procedures, nasty, second-rate bosses, whatever.

-At GLOBIS, the company I founded, I do my best to apply balloon theory.
-That’s why I have a couple of simple management principles.
+At GLOBIS, the company I founded, I do my best to apply balloon theory through a couple of simple management principles: